jbwolfe/pocketDSLR/README.md

 # CS495-Team-Awesome
 CS495 group project group

-Android applicatino project to create a fully configurable camera application, utilizing the new APIs from Lollipop update.
+Android application project to create a fully configurable camera application, utilizing the new APIs from Lollipop update.